theodoremoreland/ProjectDashboard/README.md

 ## Overview

 This web application dynamically renders a list of my GitHub repositories.
-Repositories are queried in real-time from the GitHub API and are displayed in random order.
+Repositories are queried in real-time from the GitHub API.

 _NOTE: The terms "project" and "repository" are used interchangeably throughout this document._